Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 Data protection shield illustrating privacy-first analytics approach

-Google Analytics has been the default choice for website owners for over a decade.
-But if you care about your visitors’ privacy — or need to comply with GDPR without a cookie consent banner — Plausible Analytics is one of the best alternatives available right now.
+Google Analytics has been the default for over a decade.
+But if you care about your visitors’ privacy — or want GDPR compliance without a cookie consent banner cluttering your site — Plausible Analytics is worth a serious look.

-Plausible is a lightweight, open-source, cookie-free analytics tool.
-Its tracking script is under 1 KB (compared to Google Analytics’ 45 KB+), it collects zero personal data, and it’s fully GDPR, CCPA, and PECR compliant out of the box — no consent banner needed.
+Plausible is lightweight, open-source, and cookie-free.
+Its tracking script is under 1 KB (Google Analytics loads 45 KB+), it collects zero personal data, and it’s GDPR, CCPA, and PECR compliant out of the box — no banner required.

 • Open source.
-The code is publicly auditable on GitHub.
-You can even self-host it if you want full control.
+The code is auditable on GitHub.
+Self-hosting is an option if you want zero third-party involvement.

 What You Need Before Starting